 Prinivil Side Effects

-Note: This document contains side effect information about lisinopril.
-Some of the dosage forms listed on this page may not apply to the brand name Prinivil.
+Note: This page contains side effects data for the generic drug lisinopril.
+It is possible that some of the dosage forms included below may not apply to the brand name Prinivil.

 For the Consumer

 Along with its needed effects, lisinopril (the active ingredient contained in Prinivil) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking lisinopril:More common

 - decrease in urine output or decrease in urine-concentrating ability

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - ear congestion